CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 ### and what is the point of the "copy to folder" feature

-Forge has a limitation where it cannot load coremods from the classpath; they *must* exist in the coremods folder only.
+Forge 1.4.7 has a limitation where it cannot load coremods from the classpath; they *must* exist in the coremods folder only.
 If you set `copyToFolder("coremods")` on a remapped dependency entry, a Gradle task that runs before any `runXxxx` tasks (`RemappedConfigEntryFolderCopyTask`) will notice, and copy the dependency into the coremods folder for you.

 The predefined `coremodImplementation`/`coremodImplementationNamed` entry, for example, only sets `coremodImplementationNamed` to extend from `compileOnly`, not `implementation`.
-This means it doesn't get put on the classpath (by way of `runtimeClasspath` extending `implementation`), but Forge will pick up on it anyway, because it's in the folder.
+This means it doesn't get put on the runtime classpath the usual way (by way of `runtimeClasspath` extending `implementation`).
+Forge picks up on the mod because the jar has been copied into the `coremods` folder, though.

 There are `coremodImplementation`, `coremodRuntimeOnly`, and `coremodLocalRuntime` configurations predefined. `coremodCompileOnly` does *not* exist because the folder-copy workaround is only required to load the coremod *in the local development workspace*; if it existed, it would be identical to `modCompileOnly`, so just use that.